Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 - Ohio State is 5-7-0 ATS this season.

-- The Buckeyes and their opponents have combined to hit the over seven out of 12 times this season.
+- Buckeyes games have hit the over seven out of 12 times this season.

 Ohio State Futures Odds